 Posted by Lisa Pham

-Lisa is a business development executive at Recruitics.
-Currently, she is responsible for connecting our clients with veteran talent.
+Lisa is no longer with Recruitics.
+During her time with us, she was a business development executive and was responsible for connecting our clients with veteran talent.
 Lisa is an advertising technology expert, loves social networking, and is a very proud mommy.